buckaroo-it/.github/README.md

 </p>

 # 🎉 Welcome to Buckaroo
-### Your strategic payment partner 💳.<br> For online payments, subscription solutions, marketplaces split-payments and more.
+### Your strategic payment partner 💳.<br> For online and offline payments, subscription solutions, marketplaces split-payments and more.

 In 2005 Buckaroo started as the first iDEAL provider in the Netherlands.
 A little later, the option for SEPA direct debit and credit cards was added.
 Later on more than 40+ payment methods and gift cards where added.
 We are now a strategic payment partner for more than 30,000 organizations and companies.
 And we offer solutions for every payment issue.
 Every consumer wants to be able to pay quickly, easily and securely.
 A simple wish, but sometimes a big challenge in the changing world of ecommerce and digitization.
 Together with you, we look at improvements that can be implemented in the payment process.